JadeDon/jaded.github.io/_pages/blog.md

   <span style="text-transform: uppercase; font-weight: bold; letter-spacing: 1px; font-size: 0.9em; color: #444;">Note —</span> <a href="http://t.cn/A66XOoJh">坚瓠</a> is hosted within an in-app publishing ecosystem.
 Consequently, external web links may not provide an optimal viewing experience.
 </p>

-Below are selected entries, interpreted with the help of GPT.
+Below are selected entries, translated with the help of GPT.

 {% if site.posts.size > 0 %}
 <div class="section-card" markdown="0">